truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/DatasetsSCALE.md

 For more information, see the [permissions]({{< relref "PermissionsSCALE.md" >}}) article.

 ### Deleting a Dataset
-Select **Delete** on the **Dataset Details** widget to remove the dataset, all stored data, and any snapshots from TrueNAS.
+Click **Delete** on the **Dataset Details** widget to delete the dataset, all stored data, and any snapshots from TrueNAS.
 To delete a root dataset, delete the pool use the **Export/Disconnect** option on the **[Storage Dashboard]({{< relref "ManagePoolsSCALE.md" >}})** screen.

 {{< hint danger >}}
 Deleting datasets can result in unrecoverable data loss!
-Move off or obsolete any critical data on the dataset before performing the delete operation.
+Move off any critical data on the dataset or obsolete it before performing the delete operation.
 {{< /hint >}}

 {{< taglist tag="scaledatasets" limit="10" >}}